hemantaph/ler/docs/autoapi/ler/lens_galaxy_population/index.rst

    :Returns:

        **path_inv_cdf** : `str`
-           path of the interpolator pickle file.
+           path of the interpolator json file.

        **it_exist** : `bool`
            if True, the interpolator exists.